Vilas Associate Professor of History

 Christian Identity and Europe

-Fascism and Anti-Fascism, Then and Now
+Fascism, Anti-Fascism, and the Radical Right, Then and Now

 Economic Crises and Welfare Chauvinism: From the Great Depression to Today